Category Archives: Ebb Tide

 He looked at the front and back of the bill.

-He would take it next door to the dry goods store which was also an exchange bank.
+“Yes, ma’am, your money is good here.”
+He would take it next door to the dry goods store, which was also an exchange bank, among other things.

 She bought rice, sugar, and coffee.
-She bought cotton socks wool socks undershirts under garments shirts denim pants and blankets.
+She bought cotton socks, wool socks, undershirts, under garments, shirts, denim pants, and blankets.
 She bought rolls of calico, brown shirting, domestic gingham, and bleached cotton.
 She bought a heavy plaid shawl for $3.00.
 She bought a dining room table and eight chairs for $45.00.

+They sang a sad song.
 “From this valley they say you are going, I shall miss your bright eyes and sweet smile, for alas you take with the sunshine, that has brightened my pathway awhile.”
+Siobhan kept her eyes fixed on the track ahead of her while her children sang.
+She let her horses find their own way.

-Photograph: Charlottetown, PEI, 1870s.
+Photograph: Charlottetown, PEI, in the 1870s.

 Excerpted from “Ebb Tide.”